bmedicke/playlister/readme.md

 # playlister
-Keeps the 10 least recent, unwatched videos of a playlist on your disk.
+Keeps the 10 least recent, unwatched videos of a youtube playlist on your disk.
 Always have something to watch and avoid cluttering your SSD.

 ## how to use it